Saw this from Brian Krebs recently and just sort of nodded my head. Because, of course, this would happen:

 Would the vast majority of them stoop to purposefully installing ransomware on the corporate network?
 Probably not, but the hacker doesn’t need the majority, they need 1.
-Just one person to be so angry, and also unethical, and they are in.
+Just one person is so angry and also unethical, and they are in.

 First, don’t be that person.
 I don’t care how horrible your boss has been, leave, don’t do this.
-There are plenty of jobs open at all levels, no need for you to stat someone you are this unhappy with.
-In fact, I’ve seen numerous people suggesting that companies who are making efforts to keep their employees safe, and support their wellbeing should start headhunting from companies that are doing less than that.
+There are plenty of jobs open at all levels, no need for you to stay somewhere you are this unhappy with.
+In fact, I’ve seen numerous people suggesting that companies who are making efforts to keep their employees safe and support their well-being should start headhunting companies that are doing less than that.
 I fully support this, by the way.

-On other hand, as an organization, are you 100% sure you can trust everyone who works for you?
-Like I said, it only takes one to be tempted by this.
+On the other hand, as an organization, are you 100% sure you can trust everyone who works for you?
+As I said, it only takes one to be tempted by this.
 It also only takes 1 employee to simply fall for ransomware without doing it on purpose.